-7.2.4.1.2 Compressed Data Format
+7.2.4.1.2 Detailed Compressed Data Format Description

+The compressed packet is preceded by the APDC header, which dictates how the decompression can be performed.
+As shown in Figure 7.2.4.1.2-1, the APDC header format consists of one APDC common header, (zero or one) PMCR header(s) and (zero or one) CPCR header(s).
+One PMCR header can have multiple PMCR metadata.
+Similarly, one CPCR header can have multiple CPCR metadata.
+The PMCR header is present if the “E” bit in the APDC common header is set to 1; otherwise, PMCR header is not present.
+If present, the PMCR header in a compressed packet is always ahead of the CPCR header.
+This implies that a section of the data packet is decompressed using the PMCR header and the remaining section of the packet is decompressed using the CPCR header.

-UDC is achieved with two headers as mentioned below.
-The compressor automatically decides which headers to use based on the compression gain and other factors.Current Packet Compression Reference (CPCR): The compression/decompression mechanism, which indicates individual matches from UL compression memory, is referred to as CPCR and this header is called the CPCR header.
-This header refers to matches in UL compression memory using CPCR header metadata each of which points to a block of prior memory that needs to be copied to create the decompressed packet.
+Current Packet Compression Reference (CPCR): The compression/decompression mechanism, which indicates individual matches from APDC compression memory, is referred to as CPCR and this header is called the CPCR header.
+This header refers to matches in APDC compression memory using CPCR header metadata each of which points to a block of prior memory that needs to be copied to create the decompressed packet.

-Packet Match Compressed Reference (PMCR): This header refers a prior block of data fromUL compression memory and indicates the mismatches in the current packet with respect to the prior block in UL Compression memory.
-The compression/decompression mechanism using this PMCR header is referred to as PMCR.The PMCR header may be optionally present, which is indicated by the “E” bit set to 1 in the UDC common header.
+Packet Match Compressed Reference (PMCR): This header refers a prior block of data from APDC compression memory and indicates the mismatches in the current packet with respect to the prior block in APDC Compression memory.
+The compression/decompression mechanism using this PMCR header is referred to as PMCR.The PMCR header may be optionally present, which is indicated by the “E” bit set to 1 in the APDC common header.

-Figure 7.2.4.1.2.1: Compressed data format
+Figure 7.2.4.1.2-1: Compressed data format

-The UDC header consists of a UDC common header, PMCR header, and CPCR header.
 The PMCR header in a compressed packet is always ahead of the CPCR header.
 This implies that a section of the data packet is decompressed using the PMCR header and the remaining section of the packet is decompressed using the CPCR header.

-Packets stored in UL compression memory are word-aligned (4 byte aligned).
-The beginning of each packet pushed to UL compression memory starts from the next word (4 byte aligned) boundary.
-UL compression memory is padded with zeros to fill the space between the last byte of the packet to the next word boundary.
+Packets stored in APDC compression memory are word-aligned (4 byte aligned).
+The beginning of each packet pushed to APDC compression memory starts from the next word (4 byte aligned) boundary.
+APDC compression memory is padded with zeros to fill the space between the last byte of the packet to the next word boundary.

-UDC common header (the first octet in Figure 7.2.4.1.1)
+APDC common header (the first octet in Figure 7.2.4.1.2-1)

 Packet action (upper 3 bits)

-011 – Decompression shall be performed as indicated by the UDC header that follows the first octet.
+011 – Decompression shall be performed as indicated by the APDC header that follows the first octet.
 The entire packet (decompressed) shall be pushed to UL compression memory.
-The UDC header shall be pushed to UDC header memory if theUDC header length is less than or equal to udcHeaderMemorySize.
+The APDC header shall be pushed to APDC header memory if the APDC header length is less than or equal to APDCHeaderMemorySize.